argumentcomputer/zk-light-clients/aptos/docs/src/run/setup_client.md

 # Run the Client

-The final components that we need to set up is the Client.
-As both the Aptos Full Node and the Proof Server are available, it will be able to start the coordinating the proving process between the two of them.
+The final component that we need to set up is the Client.
+As both the Aptos Full Node and the Proof Server are available, one can start the coordination of the proving process between the two of them.

-The first setup steps are similar to the Proof Server as they are binaries of te same crate.
+The first setup steps are similar to the Proof Server as they are binaries of the same crate.

 ## Requirements